 Food pairings would include crab, shrimp, scallops, lobster, sole, halibut, swordfish, sea bass, fish soups, seafood pasta and salads, veal, pork, chicken, pasta with cream sauces, creamy and slightly spicy Indian curries, Tandoori dishes, Asian vegetable salads, pork, chicken, and seafood stir frys, creamy Mexican food, chile verde, fish tacos, green salads, and pretty much all cheese from mild to rich.

-Food pairings would include crab, shrimp, lobster, scallops, sole, sea bass, halibut, creamy seafood dishes, Asian noodle and stir fry dishes, creamy curries, cream soups, potatoes au gratin, green salads, and both hard and soft cheeses.
+Food pairings would include crab, shrimp, lobster, scallops, sole, sea bass, halibut, creamy seafood dishes, seafood pasta, veal, pork, chicken, creamy curries, Asian noodle and stir fry dishes, cream soups, potatoes au gratin, green salads and pasta salads, charcuterie, and both hard and soft cheeses.

 There is an interesting aromatic profile of various “fruit tree” blossoms such as citrus, almonds, and cherries along with additional notes of honeysuckle, white flowers, and yellow roses and hints of ripe melons such as cantaloupe and honeydew.
 The initial entry is very refreshing with a full saturated mouthfeel but while also being light and elegant on the palate.
 Overall this is more medium bodied, with good balance and perfect acidity, and mild citrus and melon flavors such as grapefruit, mild lemon, honeydew melon, and mild cantaloupe.